offalynne/Input/docs/8.0/Input-Sources.md

 &nbsp;

-Input supports four fundamental types of source - keyboards, mice, touchscreens, and gamepads.
-Input treats each gamepad as a different and distinct device, and it can also treat a keyboard, a mouse, and a touchscreen as different and distinct devices.
+Input supports four fundamental types of device - keyboards, mice, touchscreens, and gamepads.
+Input treats each gamepad as a different and distinct device.
+Keyboard and mouse input is grouped together.
+Touchscreen input is considered different to mouse input.
+A device is represented in Input by an integer.
+Positive integers, including zero, are specifically gamepads and these device values directluy correlate to the native GameMaker gamepad indexes.
+Values less than zero are special values that Input uses to identify other devices (keyboard and mouse, touch, etc.).
+Please read on for more information on what devices Input supports.

-?> When you first import Input into your project, `INPUT_ASSIGN_KEYBOARD_AND_MOUSE_TOGETHER` is set to `true`, meaning keyboard and mouse input is tied together.
-This is by far and away the most common use case for keyboards and mice.
-You can change this behaviour by [adjusting this macro](Config-Macros?id=profiles).

-Sources are assigned to players, with a particular source **typically** only being assigned to one player at a time.
-In the general case, a player may be assigned as many sources as you want, though in practice a player often only has one source at a time.
-It is possible for more than one player to use the same source.
-This is useful for two players sharing a keyboard or a gamepad (examples being [Overcooked](https://store.steampowered.com/app/448510/Overcooked/), [KeyWe](https://store.steampowered.com/app/1242980/KeyWe/), and [Fling to the Finish](https://store.steampowered.com/app/1054430/Fling_to_the_Finish/)).
-You'll need to use [`input_source_share()`](Functions-(Sources)?id=source_share) to split a source between multiple players.
+Devices are assigned to players, with a particular device only being assigned to one player at a time.
+A player can only use one device at a time and it is not possible for players to share a device.
+A player may be assigned a device that is not itself connected; for example, a player may be assigned gamepad 2 even though that gamepad has been switched off.
+You can check if a player is using a connected device by calling `InputPlayerIsConnected()`.
+You can check whether a device is a gamepad by calling `InputDeviceIsGamepad()`.

-Some functions also allow you to automatically change a player's [profile](Profiles) depending on what source they're using (and what source mode Input is running in).
-This is called an "auto profile" and can be set up by changing the [auto profile configuration macros](Config-Macros?id=profiles) and ensuring that this profile has been added to `__input_config_verbs()`.
-For example, if `INPUT_AUTO_PROFILE_FOR_GAMEPAD` is set to `"default_gamepad"` then when automatically setting a profile for a player that is using a gamepad, the `default_gamepad` profile will be used.
+By default, Input will attempt to hotswap between devices.
+You can turn hotswapping on and off by calling [`InputSetHotswap()`](Functions-(Hotswap)?id=sethotswap).
+By default, gamepad thumbstick input, mouse movement, and mouse button input will not trigger a hotswap due to these inputs being "noisy" and prone to false positives which can causing unpleasant rapid changes between device ("thrashing").
+You can change [some config macros](Config?id=__inputconfig) to change this behaviour.

 &nbsp;

-## Source Types
+## Device Types

-### `INPUT_KEYBOARD`

-A keyboard attached to the device.
-If no keyboard is available this source will be non-functional.
-If `INPUT_ASSIGN_KEYBOARD_AND_MOUSE_TOGETHER` is set to `true` then the keyboard and the mouse will be considered as a single device: `INPUT_KEYBOARD` and `INPUT_MOUSE` will be interchangeable.
+### Gamepad `0` `1` `2` etc.

+Gamepads devices are referred to by their integer gamepad index as used natively in GameMaker.
+Gamepads cannot be assigned on mobile devices where this feature is unsupported by Input.

 &nbsp;

-### `INPUT_MOUSE`
+### `INPUT_NO_DEVICE`

-A pointing device, typically a physical mouse or a laptop trackpad.
-If `INPUT_ASSIGN_KEYBOARD_AND_MOUSE_TOGETHER` is set to `true` then the keyboard and the mouse will be considered as a single device: `INPUT_KEYBOARD` and `INPUT_MOUSE` will be interchangeable.
+The player has not been assigned a device.
+You can set this value manually using `InputPlayerSetDevice()` to forcibly disconnect a player.

 &nbsp;

+### `INPUT_KBM`

+A keyboard and/or mouse attached to the device.
+This device type is only available on dekstop platforms and will be unavailable on game consoles and mobile devices.

+&nbsp;

 ### `INPUT_TOUCH`

-A mobile touchscreen, a Switch touchscreen, a Steam Deck touchscreen (Proton or Windows).
-If the platform relevant mouse configuration (`INPUT_MOBILE_MOUSE`, `INPUT_SWITCH_MOUSE`) is set to `true`, `INPUT_TOUCH` devices will be treated as `INPUT_MOUSE` instead.

-?> Windows touchscreen devices report `INPUT_MOUSE` by default because we cannot differentiate Windows touchscreens from a physical mouse.
-This behavior can be changed by setting `INPUT_WINDOWS_TOUCH` to `true`.
+A mobile touchscreen.
+Touchscreen input is not supported on Switch or Windows.
+You may want to use touch input with [virtual buttons](Functions-(Virtual-Buttons)).
+When testing virtual buttons on a desktop device you may find it helpful to be able to click virtual buttons without first deploying your game to a mobile device.
+By default, Input will not allow players using the `INPUT_KBM` device to interact with virtual buttons; however, if you set the [`INPUT_MOUSE_CAN_USE_VIRTUAL_BUTTONS` config macro](Config?id=input_mouse_can_use_virtual_buttons) to `true` then this limitation will be lifted.

 &nbsp;

-### `INPUT_GAMEPAD[...]`
+### `INPUT_GENERIC_DEVICE`

-A gamepad with the given index (which matches GM's native gamepad indexes). `INPUT_GAMEPAD` is an array and you'll need to use standard array syntax to access individual gamepads (i.e. `INPUT_GAMEPAD[0]` is the 0th gamepad).
-The length of this array is dynamic and has no fixed sized.
-Not every gamepad in the `INPUT_GAMEPAD` array will necessarily be active; indeed, not every gamepad will be valid for a given platform.
-For example, on the Windows platform gamepads 0-3 are reserved for XInput devices, on Switch gamepad 0 is reserved for attached controls, and on iOS gamepad 0 is never available.
-You should only assign gamepad sources if you have positively identified the gamepad is connected and usable, typically by calling [`input_source_detect_input()`](Functions-(Sources)?id=source_detect_input).
+A special value that doesn't do anything by itself.
+A generic device is always considered connected.
+Generic devices will be inactive unless verb values are pushed to the player by calling `InputPlugInVerbSet()`.
+Generic devices are helpful for implementing input replay, a useful feature for debugging or multiplayer on occasion.